frankong/filter_design/README.md

 # Filter design using SDP

-This package transforms the one-dimensional filter design problem to a semidefinite program.
+This package solves the one-dimensional filter design problem via a semidefinite program formulation.
 The SDP is then solved using CVX.

-## fdr
+## fdzr
 Design a zero-phase order-N filter that minimizes ripples

 Inputs: